elmendalerenda/tiny-blockchain/README.md

 A blockchain is a continuously **growing list of records, called blocks**, which are linked and secured using cryptography.

+### Blocks

 Each block typically contains a **hash** as a link to a previous block, a **timestamp**, **transaction data**, and its **index** in the blockchain.

-The hash of each block includes the **previous timestamp and previous hash**, forming a chain, with each additional hash reinforcing the ones before it.
+### The Chain

 Any blockchain needs a first block, this block is a special block called **genesis block**.
 To make things easy, this block is of index 0, and it has an arbitrary data value and an arbitrary value in the “previous hash” parameter.

+The hash of each block includes the **previous timestamp and previous hash**, forming a chain, with each additional hash reinforcing the ones before it all the way back to the original genesis block

 So far we have the basic logic of a blockchain: